Main navigation

 College Responsibilities for Global Education

-The Office of International Affairs collaborates with Ohio State’s 15 colleges and four regional campuses to effectively manage the growth of high quality and affordable international experiences for students.
-Recent changes to education abroad now align several key responsibilities within the colleges in order to enhance education abroad opportunities for students and provide an unparalleled partnership with those who manage and coordinate education abroad programs for the benefit of Ohio State students.
+The Office of International Affairs collaborates with Ohio State’s 15 colleges and four regional campuses to effectively manage the growth of high quality and affordable international experiences for students through a shared responsibility model.

-Access and Affordability – Plans are developed and resources determined for increasing participation in education abroad and ensuring affordability.
-Colleges are encouraged to identify plans to promote global education as well as ways in which the cost of programs can be lowered either through scholarships or strategic investments.
+Plans are developed and resources determined for increasing participation in global education and encouraging affordability.
+Colleges are encouraged to identify plans to promote global education and ways in which the cost of programs can be lowered either through scholarships or strategic investments.
 These plans are to be communicated widely throughout each respective college.

-Program Fees – In collaboration with the Office of International Affairs, colleges are actively involved in setting program fees for faculty-led and Ohio State sponsored programs.
-The Office of International Affairs researches expenses for airlines, vendors, host institutions and other providers and distributes estimated costs to the colleges for review with their fiscal officers before program fees are finalized.
-A calendar of activities and deadlines for setting fees keeps programs on track.
+In collaboration with the Office of International Affairs, colleges are actively involved in setting program fees for faculty-led and Ohio State sponsored programs.
+The Office of International Affairs investigates expenses for airlines, host organizations, land services, and distributes estimated costs to the colleges for review with their fiscal officers before program fees are finalized.
+This calendar of activities and deadlines for setting fees keeps programs on track to have a program fee finalized in advance of the student application deadline.

 College and Regional Campus Education Abroad Liaisons